JMRI: Consisting Tool

 Consisting Support in JMRI

-JMRI provides support for consists using the consist tool, which is accessible through the tools menu of any JMRI application.
-(There is also a NCE-specific consisting tool that works somewhat differently from the tool described here)
+JMRI provides support for consists using the Consist Tool, which is accessible through the Tools or Actions menu of any JMRI application.
+(There is also a NCE-specific Consisting Tool that works somewhat differently from the tool described here)

-Backing up the consist tool is a consist manager.
-The consist manager is responsible for maintaining information about existing consists and for communicating the necessary information between the consist tool and the command station.Available JMRI Consist Managers
+Backing up the Consist Tool is a consist manager.
+The consist manager is responsible for maintaining information about existing consists and for communicating the necessary information between the consist tool and the Command Station.

 The Generic Consist Manager bypasses any routines the command station has to set the consist address.
 The importance of this is that IF your command station provides a method for you to run a consist by selecting a Locomotive by it's address, this won't function.
 You'll need to use the short address identifier you selected for the consist ID to control the consist speed and direction.